In this article

 How to calculate fixed costs

-To calculate your fixed expenses, you'll need to know your total costs of production and variable costs per unit.
+To calculate your fixed costs, you'll need to know your total costs of production and variable costs per unit.
+Once you have that information, you can use the following formula to calculate your fixed costs:

-$9,500 = $10,000 - ($0.50 * 1,000)
+$10,000 - ($0.50 * 1,000) = $9,500

 It's important to note that fixed costs can change over time.
 For example, if you sign a new lease for your office space, your rent payments may go up or down.
 The key is to track your fixed costs regularly so you can budget accordingly.

-Manage your business expenses with Ramp
+Manage your company's fixed costs with Ramp

 Try Ramp for free